5 Reasons Why You’ll Never Succeed at Resumes and How We Can Help

-Over the course of my writing career, I’ve come to call this process as “judgment day”.
+Throughout my writing career, I’ve come to call this process “judgment day”.

 Why?
-Because this is the time when you have to decide, depending on the impression that you want to give your employer, the information that you want to keep, and the information that you want to delete.
+Because this is the time when you have to decide, depending on the impression you want to give your employer, the information you want to keep, and the information you want to delete.

 Hard?
 It can be so.

-In fact, that in my personal opinion is when a resume writer is truly valuable.
+That, in my personal opinion, is when a resume writer is precious.

 A good resume writer works with you to understand the role that you are gunning for, then obsessively makes sure that all the content in your resume is tailored to suit that role.

-Naturally, this places you in a favorable position as compared to the other applicants.
+Naturally, this places you in a favourable position as compared to the other applicants.

-Note: while writing a resume has to be tailored fit to the role that you are applying for, writing a LinkedIn profile is going to be very different.
+Note: while writing a resume has to be tailored to fit the role you are applying for, writing a LinkedIn profile will be very different.
 Check here for more information.

-Ever tried to communicate your achievement about something, but you just couldn’t find a way to bring your point across in a business-ey way?
+Have you ever tried to communicate your achievement about something, but you couldn’t find a way to bring your point across in a business-ey way?

-Over the course of my career, I’ve found this problem to be the most extensive, and also the most prominent.
+Throughout my career, I’ve found this problem to be the most extensive and the most prominent.

-In fact, most of the professionals that I work with consistently complain that they just can’t put their thoughts onto paper with impact and authority.
+Most of the professionals I work with consistently complain that they just can’t put their thoughts onto paper with impact and authority.